 What Is The Benefit Of A Qualifying Offer To A Team Or Player?

-For a team, the benefit of offering a Qualifying Offer is the potential payoff of receiving either a high draft pick (if the player declines the QO and signs elsewhere) or receiving the services of a quality player on a short-term contract (if the player accepts the QO).
+For a team, the benefit of offering a Qualifying Offer is the potential payoff of receiving either a high or additional draft pick (if the player declines the QO and signs elsewhere), or receiving the services of a quality player on a short-term contract (if the player accepts the QO).

 For a player, the benefit of a QO is knowing that there is at least one guaranteed contract offer, typically at a higher annual salary than what could be negotiated in a multi-year deal.
 It also allows an injured player, or a player who had a poor season, the opportunity to play on a short-term deal to rebuild their value before hitting the free-agent market.